 In addition to a Haunted Farm attraction, there are also opportunities to explore the maze by flashlight after dark on the weekends.

-If you’re looking for other nearby locations, check the following lists for more farms close to Boston which participate in spooky activities for Halloween:
+If you’re looking for other nearby locations, check the following lists for more farms close to Boston that participate in spooky activities for Halloween:

 TIP: This could be a great activity to enjoy either before or after fall foliage viewing.